List of Law & Order: Criminal Intent characters: Zack Nichols

 Nichols becomes full-time partners with Detective Serena Stevens, who is introduced in the second part of the two-part Season 9 premiere episode "Loyalty".
 Both detectives work under the command of Captain Zoe Callas during this season, after Ross is killed while taking part in an FBI sting operation.

 Nichols is the child of two psychiatrists, but shunned their profession; becoming a police officer was a form of rebellion.
 Nichols and his father, Dr. Theodore Nichols (F. Murray Abraham), do not speak for years afterward.
 They reconcile when Nichols asks his father for assistance with a murder investigation involving a suspect with dissociative identity disorder, which happens to be the elder Nichols' specialty.
 Nichols also mentions having an older brother although the character is not shown.

 He carries a Kahr K9 as his sidearm, a pistol authorized by the real-life NYPD for many years.
 The department discontinued use of the weapon because it could not be modified to function on a trigger pull of 12 pounds, as mandated by internal regulations to reduce the chance of accidental discharge by officers.

-Nichols attended a public grade school, but as a teenager went to Emerson Academy, an exclusive preparatory school.
+Nichols attended a public grade school, but as a teenager went to Emerson Academy, an exclusive college-preparatory school.
 There, he learned to play piano.
 He also had a relationship with a young woman named Lenore Abrigaille (Mili Avital) that ended when she descended into mental illness.

 The following are the medals and service awards worn by Detective Nichols.